-The Company has 6,466,513 warrants outstanding as at November 30, 2014, with an original exercise price of US\$0.56 per share ("US\$ Warrant").
-These warrants are subject to certain antidilution provisions, which may reduce the exercise price, with a floor of US\$0.5095 per share.
-The adjusted exercise price as calculated by the anti-dilution provisions as at November 30, 2014 and as at the date of this MDA is US\$0.5563 and US\$0.5454 respectively.
-The US\$ Warrants will be exercisable from December 13, 2014 until June 13, 2021.
+The Company has 6,466,513 warrants outstanding as at May 31, 2015, with an original exercise price of US\$0.56 per share ("US\$ Warrant").
+These warrants are subject to certain anti-dilution provisions, which may reduce the exercise price, with a floor of US\$0.5095 per share.
+The adjusted exercise price as calculated by the anti-dilution provisions as at May 31, 2015 and as at the date of this MDA is US\$0.5264.
+The US\$ Warrants will be exercisable until June 13, 2021.
 These warrants were recorded at fair value at the time of issuance, and are re-measured at fair value using the Black-Scholes pricing model at each financial statement reporting date, with the resulting change in fair value being recorded in the statement of comprehensive loss.